ARTICULT #25 (1-2017) January-May

 THEORY OF ART

-Author: Kolotaev Vladimir, Dr.Habil. in philology, full professor, dean of the Faculy of the History of Art Russian State University for the Humanities (Moscow, Russia), e-mail: email@example.com
+Author: Kolotaev Vladimir, Dr.Habil. in philology, full professor, dean of the Faculty of the History of Art Russian State University for the Humanities (Moscow, Russia), e-mail: email@example.com

 HISTORY OF ART

-Author: Ershova Elena, Department of theory and history of art, School of Art History, Russian State University for the Humanities (Moscow, Russia), e-mail: firstname.lastname@example.org
+Author: Krylovskiy Konstantin, ΜΑ, Department of Cinema and Contemporary Art Studies, Faculty of Art History, Russian State University for the Humanities (Moscow, Russia), e-mail: firstname.lastname@example.org

 THEORY AND HISTORY OF CULTURE

-Author: Samarkina Mariia, Ph.D.
-Student at the Russian State University for the Humanities (Moscow, Russia), e-mail: firstname.lastname@example.org
+Author: Markov Alexander, Dr.Habil. in philology, assistant professor, Chair of the Cinema and Contemporary Art Studies, Russian State University for the Humanities (Moscow, Russia), e-mail: firstname.lastname@example.org

 PROBLEMS OF METHODOLOGY

 METHODOLOGICAL TOOLS OF MARTIN KEMP IN STUDYING ARTISTIC HERITAGE OF LEONARDO DA VINCI